moby/moby/docs/sources/articles/runmetrics.md

     memory is used; it rather tells you *how* it is used. pgfault and pgmajfault
 :   indicate the number of times that a process of the cgroup triggered
-    a “page fault” and a “major fault”, respectively.
+    a "page fault" and a "major fault", respectively.
 A page fault happens when a process accesses a part of its virtual memory space which is nonexistent or protected.
 The former can happen if the process is buggy and tries to access an invalid address (it will